Jeremy Sharp

-Jeremy Sharp (born 13 August 2001) is an Australian rules footballer who plays for the Gold Coast Suns in the Australian Football League (AFL).
+Jeremy Sharp (born 13 August 2001) is an Australian rules footballer who plays for the Fremantle Football Club, having previously played for the Gold Coast Suns in the Australian Football League (AFL).
 He was recruited by the Gold Coast Suns with the 27th draft pick in the 2019 AFL draft.

 Early life

 Sharp was born in Western Australia and grew up in the riverside Perth suburb of Attadale.
 He participated in the Auskick program at Attadale and played his junior football for the Attadale Bombers and attended Aquinas College throughout his upbringing.
 He also played for East Fremantle in the Western Australian Football League colts division, where he played six games and kicked 3 goals.
 Sharp represented Western Australia in the AFL Under 18 Championships in the 2018 and 2019 seasons.
 He was named in the Under 18 All Australian team for 2018 and 2019.

 AFL career

 Sharp was taken at pick 27 in the 2019 AFL draft, in a live trade with Geelong where Gold Coast swapped their future mid-first round selection and pick 64 for pick 27.
 It was the second 'live trade' to occur in the AFL.